michelif/HHbbgg_ETH/README.md

 # HHbbgg_ETH
+## Getting the code
+Fork to your directory the code here: https://github.com/michelif/HHbbgg_ETH <br />
+Clone it locally:<br />
+git clone git@github.com:[YOURNAME]/HHbbgg_ETH.git HHbbgg_ETH_devel <br />
+You should create your own branch, then do pull requests when you are done < br />

 ## Training, optimization of MVAs and ntuple production
 In order to run the notebooks on the browser you need an ssh tunnel on a machine where jupyter is running.
 Opening it in a screen session allows you to detach it and not redoing it every time